galaxy1027/chip8/README.md

 https://github.com/raysan5/raylib

 ## Building
-ALL Operating Systems require a C compiler and ``make``
+ALL Operating Systems require a C compiler.

 **GCC is recommended**

+Windows will either require MinGW64 or Visual Studio to be installed.

-Linux will also require packages for:
+Linux will require packages for:

 ALSA for audio, Mesa for OpenGL accelerated graphics and X11 for windowing system.

 ### Build Steps
 The raylib quickstart template is included.
 Reference https://github.com/raylib-extras/raylib-quickstart for details on how to run the build script for your specific OS.

+The following steps do NOT apply to Windows Visual Studio, only MINGW64
 1. Go into ``build`` directory ``$ cd build``
 2. Run premake script:
    Windows: ``$ .\premake5.exe gmake2``